Getting Started

 try:

-content = await context.documents.download_text(doc.id)
+content = await context.document_client.download_text(doc.id)

 # Simple analysis example